For poor Bulgarians, anywhere else is a better bet

 Angelov, who studied business administration and has worked in construction, car sales and installing solar panels, only finds work for a few days at a time.

-It is not enough for him, his partner and baby daughter and they need money from his mother in Greece to get by.
+It is not enough for him, his partner and baby daugher and they need money from his mother in Greece to get by.

 He and his partner are not eligible for benefits and he worked only 25 days in seven months, bringing in 700 levs ($470).
 Food and diapers for the baby cost 300 levs a month and the December electricity bill alone was 345 levs.